 Ice climbing is recognized by the Union Internationale Des Associations D’Alpinisme (UIAA) which conducts annual climbing competitions. (www.uiaa.ch).

 What you must carry?

 You will need ice tools and mountaineering boots.
 Ice tools should have reverse curve sharp picks, wrist loops, and hammer attachments.
 Mountaineering boots should be suitable for winter climbing.
 Wear non-cotton garments that are waterproof and offer insulation.
 Include three layers of insulation for your upper body, a synthetic parka, and two layers for your lower body.
-Gloves, mittens, hat, sunscreen, goggles, gaiters, and extra woolen or synthetic socks are very important.
+Gloves, mittens, hats, sunscreen, goggles, gaiters, and extra woolen or synthetic socks are very important.
 Carry water in insulated bottles.
 Avalanche beacons, shovels, crampons, long ice axes, helmets, harnesses, and ropes should be part of your gear.